Previous Page Next Page

 6844 Jurisdiction of Reports Involving Children or Adults in HCS Group Homes or Receiving Services in Non-Provider Investigations (PI) Settings

-9750 Reports of a Sex Offender in an RCCR Setting
+9750 Assessing Reports of an Alleged Sex Offender in an RCCR Setting

-The intake specialist uses the following table to determine the appropriate action, whether the foster home is listed as active or inactive in IMPACT.
-The intake specialist completes a report based on the following variables:
+The intake specialist uses the following table to determine the appropriate assessment and completes a report based on the following variables, whether the facility is listed as active or inactive in IMPACT:

 Outcry